yeatmanlab/roar-infosec/nycps/roar-nycps-data-privacy-and-infosec-manual.md

 - Breach notification requirements specific to educational agencies in New York
 - Data Security and Privacy Plan implementation

 The Information Security Officer shall ensure that all employees and contractors complete these training requirements and store completion certificates for each employee.
-Training must be renewed annually, and special training sessions are conducted whenever significant updates to NY Education Law 2-d or FERPA regulations occur.
+Training must be renewed annually, and special training sessions are conducted whenever significant updates to laws and regulations occur.

 ### Physical Security Controls